-Can Too Much Physical Activity and Exercise Lead to Hair Loss?
+Can Too Much Exercise Lead to Hair Loss?

-“So, two sides of a similar question about whether or not exercise causes hair loss or physical activity, and they do not.
-So, exercise – moderate exercise, heavy exercise, daily routines of movement and activity do not cause hair loss, or cause hair loss to become worse, and unfortunately don’t appear to help hair loss either.
-So, they appear to be unrelated.
+Not according to Dr. Ken Washenik, Bosley medical director and hair loss researcher.
+“Moderate exercise, heavy exercise, daily routines of movement and activity do not cause hair loss, or cause hair loss to become worse,” says Dr. Washenik.
+“Unfortunately,” he adds, “(they) don’t appear to help hair loss either.
+They appear to be unrelated.”